Edmonton Grads: Legacy

 As the most successful women's basketball team of the early 20th century, the Edmonton Grads made news headlines across North America and as far away as Hong Kong and the Philippines.
 Their success had a strong impact on public attitudes towards female athletes, making it more socially acceptable for women to play sports.
 The Grads National Basketball Championship in 1932 was essential to the Edmonton Rustlers women's hockey team, helping them gain support to travel east and play the Preston Rivulettes for the national hockey title.

 When the Canadian Press polled sportscasters and sports editors across the country in 1950, the Grads were voted Canada's greatest basketball team of the first half of the 20th century.
 In 1976 the Grads' success was designated a National Historic Event.
 Two years later, Parks Canada dedicated a plaque in the team's honour.
 In 1983, the Canada Basketball Hall of Fame inducted the entire team roster of 38 players.
 In 1987, the National Film Board released a documentary about the team entitled Shooting Stars.
 In the late 1980s, the city of Edmonton established Edmonton Grads Park in Westmount, installing a permanent historical display.

 In 2010, the Women's Basketball Hall of Fame in Knoxville, Tennessee, commemorated the Grads with an honorary plaque.
 In 2014, Canada Basketball launched its first Edmonton Grads International Classic event, named in honour of the Grads.
 Taking place every two years, this event has pitted the Canada women's national basketball team against teams from Brazil, China and Turkey.
 A non-profit organization called the Edmonton Grads Basketball Centre currently operates out of the Saville Centre in Edmonton, where they offer summer basketball programs for girls.
 In 2015, a mural dedicated to the Grads was unveiled at the Saville Centre, and the board of governors of the Edmonton Grads Basketball Centre announced they would begin awarding an annual Commercial Grads scholarship to members of the University of Alberta Pandas women's basketball team.

-The Grads were inducted into the Canada Sports Hall of Fame in 2017.
+The Grads were awarded the Order of Sport and inducted into Canada's Sports Hall of Fame in 2017.
 That same year, Historica Canada released a Heritage Minute clip about the team for International Women's Day.

 On November 9, 2019, the Grads were featured in a Google Doodle celebrating the team.